funmusicplace/mirlo/docs/technical_designs/2024-12-scalable-audio-storage.md

   - The closer to free, the better.
 - Locally compatible.

-## Current Data Flow

-In order to upload audio, an artist must first create a track.
-This creates a record in the database, and the row id (among other things) is returned to the frontend.

-TODO

 ## Backblaze (recommended)

 Backblaze is a cloud storage and data backup platform tauting "always-how storage" at "1/5 the cost" of other providers.
 Accessing the platform is possible with a native API and S3-compatible SDKs (e.g., boto3).
 Backblaze charges $6 / TB / month ($0.006 / GB / month) for storage and egress is free for the first bytes equivalent to 3x average monthly data stored, then $0.01/GB for additional egress.